timgit/pg-boss/README.md

 ##Requirements
 * Node 0.10 or higher (It may work on older versions, but who's using < 0.10? :)
-* Postgres 9.5 or higher (see background below for rationale)
+* Postgres 9.5 or higher

 ##Installation
 `$ npm install pg-boss`